core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The security of using the same key pair for Diffie-Hellman and for signing (by considering the ECDH procedure in {{sec-derivation-pairwise}} as a Key Encapsulation Mechanism (KEM)) is demonstrated in {{Degabriele}} and {{Thormarker}}.

-Applications using ECDH (except X25519 and X448) based KEM in {{sec-derivation-pairwise}} are assumed to verify that a peer endpoint’s public key is on the expected curve and that the shared secret is not the point at infinity.
+Applications using ECDH (except X25519 and X448) based KEM in {{sec-derivation-pairwise}} are assumed to verify that a peer endpoint's public key is on the expected curve and that the shared secret is not the point at infinity.
 The KEM in {{Degabriele}} checks that the shared secret is different from the point at infinity, as does the procedure in Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

 Extending Theorem 2 of {{Degabriele}}, {{Thormarker}} shows that the same key pair can be used with X25519 and Ed25519 (X448 and Ed448) for the KEM specified in {{sec-derivation-pairwise}}.
 By symmetry in the KEM used in this document, both endpoints can consider themselves to have the recipient role in the KEM – as discussed in Section 7 of {{Thormarker}} - and rely on the mentioned proofs for the security of their key pairs.